AurelienCallens/Wave_forecast_assimilation_sup_material/README.md

 ### Introduction

-This suplementary material demonstrates how to use the data assimilation presented in the article: “Using Random forest and Gradient boosting trees to improve wave forecast at a specific location”.
+This supplementary material demonstrates how to use the data assimilation presented in the article: “Using Random forest and Gradient boosting trees to improve wave forecast at a specific location”.
 Unlike the article, the data assimilation presented in this post is performed on forecast wave data used in operational applications.

 The data assimilation consists in three steps :